Panagia Grigoroussa Panagia Grigoroussa& Agioi Taxiarhes& Agios Fanourios(all three in one), Taxiarhon Street, Plaka

 In the heart of Athens, among the archaeological sites of the Roman Agora and Hadrian’s Library, at the intersection of Dexippou and Taxiarchon streets, and most certainly atop archaeological treasures of equal importance, is one of the most important pilgrimages of the city of Athens, the church of Panagia Grigoroussa.

-It is built at the location of an older church, the Byzantine church of Pammegistoi Taxiarches, built sometime in the 11th or 12th century, which was destroyed by fire during the Turkish Occupation (1456-1833).
+It is built at the location of an older church, the Byzantine church of Pammegistoi Taxiarches, built sometime in the 11th or 12th c., which was destroyed by fire during the Turkish Occupation (1456-1833).
 In 1922 the church was renovated and has maintained its form to the present day, with the exception of a small expansion to the west, which took place in 1995.